DafetiteOgaga/custom_commands/README.md

 #### Depending on the command, the usage instruction for that command is provided after its successful installation.
 <hr>

-### Contributing
-#### I welcome contributions from the community!
-If you'd like to contribute to Custom commands, please follow these steps:

-- Fork this repository.
-- Create a new branch for your feature or bug fix.
-- Commit your changes and push to your fork.
-- Submit a pull request to this repository.

 ## New
   - pullFromMain